jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 ```

 ### Load MySQL data
-Copy the `ycharts_db` folder containing the database files from the database restore machine
+Copy the `ycharts_db` folder containing the database files from the database restore machine (Mac Mini)
 or another developer's computer to your home folder (`~`).
 This can take some time so start
 it now and keep going while the files copy over.